 Two extremes.
 Neither a great choice.
 Fortunately, there is a third option.
 We can also choose a more balanced approach somewhere between giving in to selfish desires and forgetting all sense of individual needs.

-Choice #3 requires a more constant effort because it resists natural tendencies, whereas the first and second choices provide absolutes that push to extremes that seem easier to maintain.
+This third choice requires a more constant effort because it resists natural tendencies, while the first and second choices provide absolutes that push to extremes that seem easier to maintain.
 In other words, saying “no” or “yes” to everything is easier than saying “no” or “yes” to some things.

 - Plug In.
 Whether introvert or extravert, sanguine or melancholy, everyone needs connection.
 Connection with others happens in a variety of ways from personal interests to church attendance.
 Plugging in regularly to Christ on an individual, one-on-one basis is, of course, the most essential relationship and needs emphasis.
 Plugging in revolves around the idea of filling up the reservoir to be able to nourish others.